Ivano-Frankivsk Oblast: Culture and tourism

-In the Dolyna Raion (western region) visitors can find the Carpathian Train that still uses a narrow gauge railway system.
+In the Kalush Raion (western part of the region) visitors can find the Carpathian Train that still uses a narrow-gauge railway system.
 Train is used for its direct purpose transporting wood as well as for a tourist recreation.
 The biggest benchmark of the region is the Hoverla mountain, the tallest in the nation.
 However, due to increased touristic activities in the post-Soviet times the mountain is a subject to a high degree of pollution.
 No less interesting destination serve the Dovbush rocks that are located near the city of Bolekhiv in mountains.
 That location was a base of an anti-Polish Peasant movement.
-Near the Manyava Skete is located the highest waterfall in Ukraine, the Maniava waterfall (20 m).
+Near the Maniava Skete is located the highest waterfall in Ukraine, the Maniava waterfall (20 m).
 In the same Bohorodchany Raion visitors may find the local mud volcano located near the village of Starunia.
 It was noticed for the first time in 1977 after an earthquake that took place in Romania.

 Bukovel ski resort, centralized around the village of Polianytsia, on the ridge-lines of the Carpathian Mountain range at an elevation of 900 m represents a major all seasons tourist destination in the region.
 It is one of the most popular ski resorts in Eastern Europe and in 2012 was named the fastest growing ski resort in the world.
 Bukovel consists of 16 ski lifts with approximately 50 kilometers of pistes.
 As well as skiing visitors to the resort can enjoy 7 world class hotels, chalets with swimming pools and saunas, as well as numerous other recreational activities ranging from family friendly leisurely activities to extreme sports.
 During the warmer months the resort boasts cross-country and downhill mountain biking trails.
 Over 6,000 people visit the resort every year.